eclipse-opensovd/opensovd/docs/design/design.md

 <!--
    # *******************************************************************************
-   # Copyright (c) 2025 Contributors to the Eclipse OpenSOVD
+   # Copyright (c) 2025 Contributors to Eclipse OpenSOVD
    #
    # See the NOTICE file(s) distributed with this work for additional
    # information regarding copyright ownership.